-Next we want to configure the Apple Mail program.
+Next we want to configure the Apple Mail program to use your account on our mail server.
 We want to do this without letting the program actually go and fetch your mail.
 We want to keep it from doing this until we are ready to run the TCPCapture program so that we can watch the conversation between the Mail client program and our server.
-So, as you follow the steps to configure your account we will instruct you not to enter your password at certain points when the configuration process asks for it.
+So, as you follow the steps to configure your account we will instruct you not to enter your password at one point when the configuration process asks for it.
+This will keep the program from being able to contact the server until you want it to.